 Permanent Eye Damage

-Laser Safety Glasses protect eyes from laser light used in medical, military, research, education and many industrial applications.
-Lasers operate at a variety of wavelengths and powers.
-Each laser requires a specific lens/filter in eyewear to sufficiently protect eyes.
+Laser Safety Glasses are necessary to protect eyes from laser light used in medical, military, research, education, and many industrial applications.
+Since lasers operate at a variety of wavelengths and powers, each requires a specific lens/filter to sufficiently protect eyes.

 Take the time to review the Laser Hazards information provided by OSHA, which includes information on ANSI and other standards regarding lasers.
-Once you know the type of lens/filter you need, proceed to choose the best laser safety glasses for your situation.
+Once you know the type of lens/filter you need, proceed to Choosing the Best Laser Safety Eyewear.

 Remember, lasers can still damage the eyes of those not working directly with them.
 Even reflected radiation quickly causes irreversible damage.
 For this reason, always wear laser safety glasses in any situation with any chance of exposure.